-Two Types of ID Requirements in CT: A. First time voters who: a. registered by mail after January 1, 2003, and b. are voting for the first time in an primary/election with federal candidates on the ballot and c. have a "mark" next to their name on the official registry list: B. All other voters (THIS INCLUDES MOST VOTERS) You must present: You must present: O Your social security card, or O Any pre-printed form of identification that shows your:
+Two Types of ID Requirements in CT: A. First time voters who: a. registered by mail after January 1, 2003, and b. are voting for the first time in a primary/election with federal candidates on the ballot and c. have a "mark" next to their name on the official registry list: B. All other voters (THIS INCLUDES MOST VOTERS) You must present: A copy of a current and valid photo identification that shows your name and address; Or A copy of a current utility bill, bank statement, government check, paycheck or government document that shows your name and address; Or Cast a provisional ballot You must present: Your social security card, or Any pre-printed form of identification that shows your: name and address, or name and signature, or name and photograph Or Sign a statement under penalty of false statement on Form ED-681 entitled, "Signatures of Electors Who Did Not Present ID", provided by the Secretary of the State that the elector whose name appears on the official check list is the same person who is signing the form.